anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 However, before the device can receive these configuration parameters, it needs to authenticate itself to the network to which it connects.
 IPv6 routing is necessary to establish a connection between joining device and the extended EST server.

+A DTLS connection is required between Pledge and EST server.

 This document specifies a new form of Join Proxy and protocol to act as intermediary between joining device and EST server to establish a connection between joining device and EST server.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a join proxy.
 {{I-D.ietf-anima-bootstrapping-keyinfra}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.
-The document standardizes the CoAP/DTLS (method 4).
+This document standardizes the CoAP/DTLS (method 4).

 # Terminology          {#Terminology}